IBM/teaching-your-monolith-to-dance/docs/README.md

 ### Operational Modernization

 * Repackage the application to deploy within a container but maintaining a monolith application without changes to the application or runtime.
-This solution uses Runtime Component Operator to deploy and manage the containarized application.
+This solution uses Appsody Operator to deploy and manage the containarized application.

 ### Runtime Modernization